anton-dergunov/anton-dergunov.github.io/_posts/2025-04-02-automating-hdr-photo-creation-in-adobe-lightroom.md

   - You retain all files (often in RAW format)
   - You later merge them using dedicated HDR software for more precise control

-> 🔧 **How to enable this on Sony cameras (as an example)**:
+> 🔧 **How to enable this (on Sony RX100VII camera as an example)**:
 >
-> To **bracket exposures**, access the camera menu and look for `Drive Mode → Bracket: Cont. or Bracket Settings`.
+> To **bracket exposures**, select `Drive Mode` of the control wheel and select bracket shooting mode.
 You can then choose how many frames to capture and the EV step (e.g. ±1, ±2 stops).
+See [help page](https://helpguide.sony.net/dsc/1920/v1/en/contents/TP0001140453.html) for more details.
 >
-> For **Auto HDR**, go to `Menu → Camera Settings → Auto HDR` and set it to ON.
-Keep in mind this only saves JPEGs and disables RAW capture.
+> For **Auto HDR**, go to `Menu → Camera Settings → DRO/Auto HDR → Auto HDR` and select the desired settings.
+Keep in mind this function is only available when shooting in JPEG file format.
+See [help page](https://helpguide.sony.net/dsc/1920/v1/en/contents/TP0001140458.html) for more details.

-TODO Double check this.

 ## When to Use HDR Photos